 Denying (NACKing) Transfers

-The topic of denying (NACKing) transfers was originally planned for Phase 2 of the PDP.
-It was later moved to Phase 1(a) by a Project Change Request to ensure that the working group could examine all elements of the security model for domain name transfers in a holistic manner as part of its Phase 1 deliberations.

 For context on this topic and the associated charter questions, please see pages 43-48 of the Final Issue Report.

 Charter Question h1

 Are the current reasons for denying or NACKing a transfer sufficiently clear?
 Should additional reasons be considered?
 For instance, ICANN Contractual Compliance has observed difficulties from Registrars tying transfer denials involving domain names suspended for abusive activities to the denial instances contemplated by the Transfer Policy; or should any reasons be removed?